-- Sustainably lowering our operating costs as a percentage of sales.
-This is achieved in multiple ways and key focus areas include supply chain and logistics’ efficiencies, reducing store construction and in-store operating costs, effective labour-scheduling of our store employees, and negotiating favourable lease renewals;
+- Keeping operating costs as a % of sales as low as feasible.
+This is achieved in multiple ways but key focus areas include supply chain and logistics efficiency and effectiveness, reducing store construction and in-store operating costs, and effective labour-scheduling of our store employees;

-- Maintaining a competitive price-gap against our major competitors across Known Value Items (KVIs).
-This price-gap is enabled by Massmart’s operating costs (as a percentage of sales) being the lowest in South African retail;
+- Maintaining a competitive price-gap against our major competitors across KVI’s enabled by the fact that Massmart’s operating costs (as a % of sales) are the lowest in South African retail;

 - Working closely with key suppliers to ensure that we invest energy and resources into areas of common interest, including supply chain efficiency, to ensure their products reach their desired target markets cost effectively; and